 I am grateful to my Board colleagues for your commitment and your sound judgement in deliberations.
 I acknowledge the Chairs of Board Committees for their guidance and for their collaborative, intuition and robust approach to working with the executive management.
-I also extend my appreciation to our executive management team led by Mr Khan, for their committed leadership of the Bank over the past year.
-Finally, I thank each and every employee for their continued commitment, hard work and dedication, for which we are grateful.
+I also extend my appreciation to our executive management team led by Mr Cameron, for their committed leadership of the Bank over the past year.
+Finally, a special thank you to each and every employee for their continued commitment, hard work and dedication, for which we are grateful.

-Y.D.
-Singh Chairman
+Y Singh Chairman